 If you’re serious about growing an e-commerce business, marketplace expansion is a must.
 Different consumer needs are met on different marketplaces, and having a presence across channels keeps your flow of inventory strong.

 The key to success is streamlined growth.
 Before expanding to new marketplaces, have a process in place to keep marketplace management from becoming overwhelming.
-For most e-commerce companies, the easiest solution is relying on one centralised platform that’s built to integrate with dozens of different marketplaces for optimised listings, fast fulfilment and more.
+For most e-commerce companies, the easiest solution is relying on one centralized platform that’s built to integrate with dozens of different marketplaces for optimized listings, fast fulfillment and more.

 What are some best practices for selling across multiple marketplaces?

 Joining new marketplaces comes with a number of challenges, from lack of channel-specific expertise to thinning profit margins.
 Yet, these challenges shouldn’t stand in your way to multi-marketplace success.
 Winning across marketplaces requires a holistic approach that takes your strategy beyond simply listing products.